FNNDSC/pfdcm/README.md

 ### Setting up PACS Server

-While setting up a PACS is largely out-of-scope of this document, you can deploy the most excellent open source [Orthanc](https://www.orthanc-server.com) largely developed by Sébastien Jodogne.
+While setting up a PACS is largely out-of-scope of this document, you can deploy the most excellent open source [Orthanc](https://www.orthanc-server.com) (developed by Sébastien Jodogne).
 We recommend a lightly customized version of this, [orthanc-fnndsc](https://github.com/FNNDSC/orthanc-fnndsc):

 ```bash
 git clone https://github.com/FNNDSC/orthanc-fnndsc